K-DEORI/Week_2_Questions/README.md

 - Accept user input to fill a static array.
 - Traverse through the array elements.
 - Identify whether each element is **Positive**, **Negative**, or **Zero**.
-- Display the result with corresponding index positions.
+- Display the result with corsresponding index positions.

 ### Key Concepts Used:
 - Arrays